 The signed admissions agreement must list all services, rates, payment provisions, and conditions that would allow for refunds.
 It must explain billing and payment procedures and the conditions that could cause rates to increase.
 Any factors that could lead to eviction (see below) must also be listed.

-Because it can take months between picking a residence and actually moving in, you’ll want to begin the process as soon as possible.
+Because it can take months between picking a residence and actually moving in, you’ll want to start looking as soon as possible.
 Your loved one will also be able to provide more input the sooner you start your search.
 It is possible to move into memory care on short notice, but the longer you spend investigating options, the more likely you are to find a home that’s perfect.
 This is especially true because some residence have extended wait lists for admissions.

 Residents’ rooms don’t need to be a specific size, except that they must “be of sufficient size to allow for mobility of the resident and equipment.”
 Be sure to see exactly where your loved one will sleep before you sign an agreement, to assess whether there’s enough space.
 Bedrooms may have two residents at most.
 There must be one toilet and sink for every six residents, and a bathtub or shower for every 10.

 There is no specific staffing ratio that must be met in California, though staffing “must be sufficient” for the number of residents throughout both day and night.
 An administrator or manager who is certified and at least 21 years old must be on the premises 24 hours per day.
 All other staff in residential care facilities must be at least 18 years old, with on-the-job training.
 Additionally:

 – Staff who work directly with residents need 20 hours of training annually, including eight hours of dementia-care training.